ppentchev/perl6-Getopt-Std/README.md

     The `:permute` flag specifies whether option parsing should stop at the first non-option argument, or go on and process any other arguments starting with a dash.
 A double dash (<var>--</var>) stops the processing in this case, too.

     The `:unknown` flag controls the handling of unknown options - ones not specified in the `$optstr`, but present in the `@args`.
-If it is false (the default), `getopts()` will output an error message and return false; otherwise, the unknown option character will be present in the result `%opts` as an argument to a `:` option and `getopts()` will still return true.
+If it is false (the default), `getopts()` will throw an exception; otherwise, the unknown option character will be present in the result `%opts` as an argument to a `:` option and `getopts()` will still succeed.
 This is similar to the behavior of some `getopt(3)` implementations if `$optstr` starts with a `:` character.

     The `:nonopts` flag makes `getopts()` treat each non-option argument as an argument to an option with a character code 1.
 This is similar to the behavior of some `getopt(3)` implementations if `$optstr` starts with a `-` character.
 The `:permute` flag is redundant if `:nonopts` is specified since the processing will not stop until the arguments array has been exhausted.

-    Return true on success, false if an invalid option string has been specified or an unknown option has been found in the arguments array.
+    Throws an `X::Getopt::Std` exception if an invalid option string has been specified or an unknown option has been found in the arguments array.

-  * sub getopts-collapse-array

-        sub getopts-collapse-array(Bool:D %defs, %opts)

-    This function is only available with a `:util` import.

-    Collapse a hash of option arrays as returned by `getopts(:all)` into  a hash of option strings as returned by `getopts(:!all)`.
-Replace the value of non-argument-taking options with a string containing the option name as many times as it was specified, and the value of argument-taking options with the last value supplied on the command line.
-Intended for `getopts()` internal use and testing.

-  * sub getopts-parse-optstring

-        sub getopts-parse-optstring(Str:D $optstr) returns Hash[Bool:D]

-    This function is only available with a `:util` import.

-    Parse a `getopts()` option string and return a hash with the options as keys and whether the respective option expects an argument as values.
-Intended for `getopts()` internal use and testing.
+    Current API available since version 1.0.0.

 AUTHOR
 ======